Seika/GameOfLife/README.md

 This is a sample implementation of Conway's Game Of Life cellular automata written in JavaScript language.
 The code was created having the following premises in mind:

  * Separate presentation from the game logic (i.e. allowing the reuse of the logic with a different user interface)
- * Avoid processing the cell sequentially
+ * Avoid processing cells sequentially using async programming techniques
  * Showcase the use of different technologies: UI templating, Async programming, Code modularization, TDD, simple MVC pattern, code [linting][2]

 High level design